tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-21-survey-of-tech-writing-tools-among-professionals.md

 >If you could use just three technical writing tools in your company, which ones should you use (in the technical writing tools definition, standards and other helpful attributes are included)?
 (See [Technical Writing Tools: The Ultimate Expert Choice](http://instrktiv.com/en/technical-writing-tools).)

-Of course if you ask people at Madworld, a technical writing conference focused on Madcap Software products, what their favorite tools are, they're going to include Flare and other Madcap products, so just keep that in mind.
+Of course if you ask people at Madworld, a technical writing conference focused on MadCap Software products, what their favorite tools are, they're going to include Flare and other MadCap products, so just keep that in mind.

 However, the mix of professionals from European conferences like Tekom (a large TC conference in Germany) and Lavacon, which isn't focused on any specific tool but rather leans toward content management and content strategy, provides more of a well-rounded mixup.